 Strap on those snowshoes or cross-country skis, because you’re going to need them once you leave the maintained highway!
 There are so many amazing spots in and around the park you can access with snowshoes and or skis.
 The winter really thins out the crowds, and if you’re willing to brave the cold I highly recommend getting out there and hitting the trails.
 A couple of my favorite accessible winter adventures in the area are Schwabacher Landing and Taggart Lake.

-Snowmobiling is also a popular activity in the area, and a great way to get deeper into the park than snowshoeing will allow.
+Snowmobiling is also a popular activity in the area, and a great way to get deeper into the park.
 During winter you are allowed to snowmobile on the main park through the road, but there are also many other scenic areas nearby where you can snowmobile including Togwatee Pass and Teton Pass.

 Ice fishing is a rather unique activity that is open to visitors during the winter.
 The most popular lakes for this are Jenny Lake, Jackson Lake, and Phelps Lake.
 Make sure to bring plenty of warm clothes!

-There are some beautiful winter tours like this Wildlife Tour and Sleigh Ride and also the National Elk Refuge Day Trip where you take a guided tour of the park before a sleigh ride through the Elk Refuge guided by a knowledgable host.
+There are some beautiful winter tours like this Wildlife Tour and a Dogsledding Tour.
+This National Elk Refuge Day Trip provides a guided tour of the park before a sleigh ride through the Elk Refuge guided by a knowledgeable host.

 Crater Lake National Park

-Crater Lake National Park should be another on your list of parks that are worthy of a visit during the winter.
-This place becomes a winter wonderland once the snow falls, and in my opinion, it is far more beautiful than the dry summer months.
-The road to Rim Village is open 80% of the time in winter but can close during periods of heavy snowfall.
+Crater Lake National Park should be on your list of parks that are worthy of a visit during the winter.
+This place becomes a winter wonderland once the snow falls.
+In my opinion, it is far more beautiful than the dry summer months.
+The road to Rim Village is often open in winter but can close during periods of heavy snowfall.
 This area provides excellent drive-up views of the lake when open, and is a great base to explore the park.